FaithMuthee/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ - Create a symbolic link to /bin/ls, named __ls__
-cp -u *.html .. - Create a script that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u - Create a script that moves all files beginning with an uppercase letter to the directory rm *~ - Create a script that deletes all files in the current working directory
+cp -u *.html .. - Create a script that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u - Create a script that moves all files beginning with an uppercase letter to the directory rm *~ - Create a script that deletes all files in the current working directory mkdir -p welcome/to/school - 102-tree